LEARN-LK/IAM/Ldap-with-eduperson.md

 Answer the prompts appropriately, using the information below as a starting point:

   - Omit OpenLDAP server configuration? ***No*** (we want an initial database and configuration)
-  - DNS domain name: ***YOUR-DOMAIN*** (use the server's domain name, minus the hostname.
+  - DNS domain name: ***YOUR-DOMAIN.ac.lk*** (use the server's domain name, minus the hostname.
 This will be used to create the base entry for the information tree)
   - Organization name: ***Your Institute*** (This will simply be added to the base entry as the name of your institute)
   - Administrator password: ***whatever you'd like***
   - Confirm password: ***must match the above***